AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-all-content/edit-content.md

 ---
 # Edit Content {#edit-content}

-You can make some edits to listings on the All Content Page.
+You can make some edits to listings on the [!UICONTROL All Content] Page.

-1. On the **All Content** page, hover over the row of the title you want to edit and click the edit icon.
+1. On the **[!UICONTROL All Content]** page, hover over the row of the title you want to edit and click the edit icon.

    ![](assets/image2017-10-3-9-3a8-3a1.png)

-1. Make changes to the Content Title and Content URL (query parameters checkbox is optional).
+1. Make changes to the [!UICONTROL Content Name] and [!UICONTROL Content URL] (query parameters checkbox is optional).

    ![](assets/edit-content-2.png)

-1. Click the **Categories** field to add/remove categories.
+1. Click the **[!UICONTROL Categories]** field to add/remove categories.
 Select new ones from the drop-down.
 You can remove a currently selected category by clicking its **X**.

    ![](assets/edit-content-3.png)

-1. Check the **Approve for Predictive Content** box to approve, or uncheck the box to unapprove.
-Click **Save** when done.
+1. Check the **[!UICONTROL Approve for Predictive Content]** box to approve, or uncheck the box to unapprove.
+Click **[!UICONTROL Save]** when done.

    ![](assets/edit-content-4.png)